josephrfleming/chessdb-cli/README.md

 # ChessDB CLI

 ChessDB is a command-line application that simulates a chess game database.
-It supports entering games and viewing existing games.
+It supports entering new games and viewing existing games.

 ## How to Use